fusedio/fused-docs/docs/reference/fused/_load_udf.md

 **Examples**:

-  Loading a UDF from a GitHub URL:
+  Load a UDF from a GitHub URL:
     ```py
     udf = fused.load("https://github.com/fusedio/udfs/tree/main/public/REM_with_HyRiver/")
     ```

-  Loading a UDF from a local file:
+  Load a UDF from a local file:
     ```py
     udf = fused.load("/localpath/REM_with_HyRiver/")
     ```

-  Loading a UDF using a Fused platform-specific identifier:
+  Load a UDF using a Fused platform-specific identifier:
     ```py
     udf = fused.load("username@fused.io/REM_with_HyRiver")
     ```